grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 Grafana Mimir only ingests from either `team-1.a` or `team-1.b`, and only from `team-2.a` or `team-2.b`.
 It does this by electing a leader replica for each
 Prometheus server.
 For example, in the case of `team-1`, the leader replica would be `team-1.a`.
-As long as `team-1.a` is the leader, the samples that `team-1.b` receives are dropped.
+As long as `team-1.a` is the leader, the samples that `team-1.b` sends are dropped.
 And if Grafana Mimir does not see any new samples from `team-1.a` for a short period of time (30 seconds by default), it switches the leader to `team-1.b`.

 If `team-1.a` goes down for a few minutes, Grafana Mimir’s HA sample handling will have switched and elected `team-1.b` as the leader.
 The failure timeout ensures that too much data is not dropped before failover to the other replica.